stormpath/stormpath-documentation/source/idsite.rst

 8.1.
 What is an ID Site?
 ========================

 Stormpath ID Site is a set of hosted and pre-built user interface screens that take care of common identity functions for your applications — log in, registration, and password reset.
 ID Site can be accessed via your own custom domain like ``id.mydomain.com`` and shared across multiple applications to create centralized authentication.
+It supports regular login to your Stormpath Directories, as well as Social and SAML login.

 The screens and functionality of ID Site are completely customizable.
 You have full access to the source code of the ID Site screens so you can make simple changes like adding your own logo and changing CSS or more complex changes like adding fields, JavaScript code, screens, removing screens, and even changing how the screens behave.